picandocodigo/List-Category-Posts/readme.txt

 Great to use WordPress as a CMS, and create pages with several categories posts.

-The plugin includes a widget, which works pretty much the same as the plugin.
+It includes a widget which works pretty much the same as the plugin.
 Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

 Since version 0.18, **this plugins does not work on servers with PHP 4**.
 If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
 WordPress 3.1 will be the last version to support PHP 4, from 3.2 and forward, only PHP 5 will be supported.
 You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 Works correctly with WordPress 3.1 and default Twenty Ten theme (http://wordpress.org/support/topic/399754)

+Please, read the information on [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) and [Changelog](http://wordpress.org/extend/plugins/list-category-posts/changelog/) to be aware of new functionality, and improvements to the plugin.

+**Usage**

-**Usage**: `[catlist argument1=value1 argument2=value2]`
+`[catlist argument1=value1 argument2=value2]`

 **Support the plugin**